Loofah Adzuki Exfoliating

 How often you need to exfoliate depends on your skin type, but two or three times a week seems to be the standard for most.
 Remember the purpose of exfoliating is to remove excess dead skin cells.
 You do not want to scrub so hard that you are removing healthy cells, which will leave your skin red and sore.

-The best time to exfoliate face is in the evening.
+The best time to exfoliate the face is in the evening.

-- Rub your exfoliating soap bar firmly but gently on wet skin in a circular motion.
+- Rub your exfoliating natural soap bar firmly but gently on wet skin in a circular motion.

 - Sensitive facial skin should be massaged gently, while the skin on your torso can be scrubbed a bit harder.